white-logo-01

 It is crucial to make one matter crystal clear, though, business migration is not better or worse than passive investment migration; it is just different and caters to another type of investor; those who want to expand their business into another country or region while also benefiting from the immigration opportunity.

-There are much more business migration programs worldwide than there are passive investment programs, as the benefit business migration brings to a country is more tangible and long-lasting, depending, of course, on the country’s economic growth plan.
-But this variety makes choosing the right business migration program quite complex, as applicants must balance between a country’s business environment, living standard, and ease of the immigration program.
+There are much more business migration programs worldwide than there are passive investment programs, as the benefits business migration brings to a country is more tangible and long-lasting, depending, of course, on the country’s economic growth plan.
+However, this variety makes choosing the right business migration program quite complex, as applicants must balance between a country’s business environment, living standard, and ease of the immigration program.

-In this piece, we will cover two of the best business migration programs out there, be it in terms of the process itself or the country of destination.
-Those programs are Portugal’s D2 Visa and Canada’s Provincial Nominee Programs and Start-Up Visa (SUV).
+In this article, we are covering one of the best business migration programs out there, be it in terms of the process itself or the country of destination:the Portugal’s D2 Visa.

 Portugal’s D2 Visa